fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.HDInsight/v1.1.4/Set-AzureRmHDInsightPersistedScriptAction.md

 ## DESCRIPTION
 The **Set-AzureRmHDInsightPersistedScriptAction** cmdlet sets a previously executed script action to be a persisted script action.
 The specified script action must have previously succeeded.
-The script action will run each time the azure_2 HDInsight cluster is scaled up.
+The script action will run each time the Azure HDInsight cluster is scaled up.

 ## EXAMPLES